 We found 5 ear, nose and throat specialists who accept Medicare near Hixson, TN.

-Dr. Joseph Motto is a specialist in otolaryngology (ear, nose, and throat).
-He works in Chattanooga, TN.
-Dr. Motto accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Joseph Motto is a Chattanooga, TN physician who specializes in otolaryngology (ear, nose, and throat).
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
 He attended medical school at Mount Sinai School of Medicine.

 Conditions / Treatments